 Management have made an assessment on the ability of the Company to continue as a going concern and conclude that the going concern assumption is appropriate.
-Current liabilities are significantly higher than current assets, however a loan restructure is due to occur in August 2022 which will reclassify some of these loans to non-current.

 3 Significant accounting policies

 Revenue

 The principal source of revenue is rental income.

 Rental income is recognised on a straight line basis over the leases term.
 Lease incentives provided to tenants are amortised on a straight line basis over the non-cancellable portion of the lease to which they relate, as a reduction of rental income.